SumeshKumarjn/100-days-of-code/log.md

 ### DAY 05
 Progress of the day : Learnt how to access HTML element into our javascript by using getElementByName of a document object using web api .
 This getElementByName makes the grouping of a scenario.

+### DAY 06
+Progress of the day : Learnt how to access HTML element by using its class name means getElementsByClassName .